aerogear/graphback/packages/graphback-keycloak-authz/README.md

 ## Extending the KeycloakCrudService

 Under the hood, the `createKeycloakRuntimeContext` initializes `KeycloakCrudService` instances.
-The `KeycloakCrudService` is extends the standard `CrudService` in Graphback and adds additional checks for various auth rules.
+The `KeycloakCrudService` extends the standard `CrudService` in Graphback and adds additional checks for various auth rules.

 It is possible to create a custom CrudService that extends the KeycloakCrudService and pass it to `createKeycloakRuntimeContext`.